Will Borgen: Professional

 On July 21, 2021, Borgen was selected from the Sabres by the Seattle Kraken in the 2021 NHL expansion draft.
+The Kraken then signed Borgen to a two-year, contract on August 5.
 Borgen scored his first NHL goal on January 2, 2022, against the Vancouver Canucks.
-Following the 2022–23 season, Borgen signed a two-year contract with the Kraken.
+He ended the 2021–22 season with two goals and six assists through 36 contests.